What Are Roof Tiles?

 So, they are and were used widely.
 The rural areas and the countryside do not have high-rise buildings like in towns and cities.
 So tile roofing was one of the most used roofing systems.

 The roofing tiles were made up of locally available materials like clay.
-There are various types of roof tiles available these days for roofing purposes.
+There are various types of roof tiles available these days.

 The tiles are named according to their shapes and their pattern, and the roof tiles are manufactured in the same way bricks are manufactured.